 “I will go.”

 “NO…” Aggie screamed and Billy and Bird grabbed his arm.
 Dropping to his knees, he hugged his daughter, imprinting her smell and warmth onto his soul, in case he never saw her again.
-Aggie sobbed and his heart broke.
+Aggie sobbed, clinging to him and his heart broke.

 Rob pulled a screaming, clinging Aggie off him and handed her to Bird, tears in his eyes and stepped forward.
-Billy hugged and quickly kissed Bird and Aggie.
+Rob hugged Billy and Bird, stared into Aggies tearful face and turned away.
 The creature stepped back to allow him past.
 Suddenly everything went black.
 Rob awoke a few minutes later to Aggie and Bird crying and trying to revive him.
 Billy had whacked him on the head and taken his place.

-“Noooo” Rob ran outside but the cloud was already over the sea.
+“Noooo” Rob ran outside but the clouds were already over the sea.
 He ran onto the beach, screaming for Billy.
-The clouds continued on their way, they had fulfilled their quota and were returning to the sea.
+They continued on their way, having fulfilled their quota and were returning to the sea.
 Rob sat down hard on the wet beach, crying for his friend.
 Billy had sacrificed himself for all 3 of them and he loved him for it.
 Tears flowed.

-The police didn’t believe the story they told and spend weeks searching for Billy.
+The police didn’t believe the story they told and spent weeks searching for Billy.
 They never found a trace of him.
 Eventually their suspicions subsided and it became a cold case.